New to Medicare: How to plan for Medicare

 How much does Medicare cost?

 As someone who is new to the Medicare program, you are probably wondering about the costs associated with Medicare plans.
 You might be relieved to know that most people do not pay for their Part A coverage.
-However, if you do not qualify for premium-free Part A, you can generally still purchase this coverage (in 2018, the premium could be as much as $422 each month).
-Like Part A, premiums for Part B are set by the federal government, and for most people, the average Part B monthly premium in 2018 is $130.
-If you are new to Medicare in 2018, you may pay a higher monthly premium in some situations, such as if you have income above a certain level ($85,000 for an individual, $170,000 for a married couple).
+However, if you do not qualify for premium-free Part A, you can generally still sign up for this coverage (in 2019, the premium could be as much as $437 each month).
+Like Part A, premiums for Part B are set by the federal government, and the standard Part B monthly premium in 2019 is $135.50.
+You may pay a higher monthly premium in some situations, such as if you have income above a certain level ($85,000 for an individual, $170,000 for a married couple).
 Read more about the Medicare Part B premium.

 It may be more difficult to plan for Medicare Advantage and stand-alone Medicare Part D Prescription Drug plan premiums, because these rates are set by the individual insurance companies.
 You must continue to pay your Part B premium, but you may pay an additional premium depending on the plan you choose.

 Stand-alone Medicare Part D Prescription Drug Plan premiums also vary by the plan you choose.
 Enrollment in Part D is optional.
 However, if you think you might need this coverage and as someone who is new to Medicare, it’s important to plan for Medicare Part D coverage as soon as you are eligible, because you may pay a late-enrollment penalty for as long as you are enrolled in Part D if you delay.
 Most people only pay the Part D premium set by their plan; however, if your income is above a certain level, you may also pay an income-related monthly adjustment amount (IRMAA) as well.